membrane/api-gateway/com.predic8.membrane.core/examples/router/loadbalancer-client-2/README.txt

 RUNNING THE EXAMPLE

 In this example we will use a simple client to communicate with the URL interface.
-We also will encrypt the parameters that are send.
+We also will encrypt the parameters that are sent.

 To run the example execute the following steps: